29

 Jan 13

+Batten Down the Hatches!
 From MYSTERY READERS JOURNAL...

 Janet Rudolph's wonderful quarterly, MYSTERY READERS JOURNAL, covering the gamut of mystery fiction, has a short piece of mine in the Florida-themed Winter 2013 edition.
 Titled "Storms, Mayhem, and Mystery", it reveals a bit of my Brigands Key thinking.
 I'm reprinting the story here, but I encourage mystery lovers to subscribe to MRJ, or to buy the individual issue...it's chock-full of terrific writing by noted authors who use Florida as the springboard of imagination.